Can a smart app help teens breathe easier?

 Summary

-This study tests a smartphone system called ReACT that helps teens ages 13-17 with poorly controlled asthma take their medication correctly and track symptoms.
-160 teens will use either ReACT or a basic asthma app for six months.
-Researchers want to see if the app improves asthma control and quality of life.
+This study tests a smartphone system called ReACT that helps teens ages 13-17 with poorly controlled asthma.
+The app tracks medication use and symptoms, and offers personalized tips and goal-setting.
+160 teens will be randomly assigned to use ReACT or a basic asthma app for six months to see if it improves asthma control and quality of life.

 Get updates